Peer Review Process and Policy

 - Is the writing worthy of reviewing?

-- Is the manuscript compliant with the journal's instruction for authors?
+- Is the manuscript compliant with the journal's instructions for authors?

 The author(s) may be asked for a revision.
 Only after clearing the initial screening is the manuscript sent to peer reviewers.
 Manuscripts may be declined by the EME without a full review nor been asked for a revision if they are inconsistent with our Editorial Guidelines.